cortical-io/Public/README.md

 Welcome to the Cortical.io Public repository!

 This is the public repository of [Cortical.io](http://www.cortical.io/).
-You will find the following items on this repository:
+You will find the following items in this repository:

 <UL>
 <LI><B><A href="https://github.com/cortical-io/Public/tree/master/iris">IRIS:</A></B> A free tool for the semantic analysis of text.</LI>